Peterborough United

 A fan’s guide – the club from early doors to today

-Along with inheriting their old ground on London Road, the new club assumed their former nickname of The Posh.
+Another strong-minded managerial debutant, Jimmy Hagan, originally led Peterborough to the unchartered waters of full league status in 1960.
+Created after Peterborough & Fletton United folded in 1932, United had inherited their old ground on London Road and their nickname of The Posh.
 In those early days, United ran out in green and played in the Midland League.

 Hagan, a former mercurial inside-forward for Sheffield United, later to lead Eusébio’s Benfica to three consecutive championships, arrived at London Road in 1958.
 The Posh were already in the middle of a five-title winning streak in the Midland League and aiming for a place in the newly formed Fourth Division.